elimuinformatics/charts-on-fhir/apps/documentation/src/app/pages/components/chart-summary/index.md

 This component uses the provided `SummaryService` implementations to generate the content for each summary card.
 It requires at least one `SummaryService` that is capable of summarizing each layer.
 If more than one service is capable of a summarizing a layer, it will use the one that comes first in the providers array.
 Charts-on-FHIR comes with a few built-in summary services.
 Applications can create additional services to customize the summary information or add support for other types of data.

 - `ScatterDataPointSummaryService` computes basic statistics for numerical data
-- `HomeMeasurementSummaryService` computes combined statistics for layers with both home and clinic measurements
 - `MedicationSummaryService` shows a list of the patient's medications

 ## API Reference